Formidable California Domestic Violence Restraining Order Lawyers

-Under California state law, taking out a restraining order against a former spouse, significant other, partner, or family member is a relatively easy.
+Under California state law, taking out a restraining order against a former or current spouse, former or current significant other, partner, or family member is a relatively easy.
 Typically, when a person is in fear for their immediate safety, they can request a restraining order by filling out an affidavit at the local courthouse.
 A temporary restraining order will be issued and a hearing set to determine if the order should be extended.

 At the Law Offices of John A. Guthrie, we represent clients affected by domestic violence across Alameda County from our offices in Pleasanton and Danville.
 If you need a restraining or protection order or are suddenly finding yourself the subject of one of these orders, speak with one of our restraining order attorneys.